will1410/cataloging-training/classification.md

 ## Collection code:

-Each item record _should_ include a collection code that is defined by the drop-down list of current NExpress collection codes.
+Each item record _should_ include a collection code that is defined by the drop-down list of current Next Search Catalog collection codes.
 Collection codes are set at the system level and cannot be added, changed, or updated by staff at member libraries.

 Patrons will only ever see collection code names in the OPAC.
 Staff will usually see collection code names but may also see collection code codes - especially when running reports.